 The Act governs adoption in Newfoundland and Labrador.
-Under this Act, every adoption is by order of either the Supreme Court of Newfoundland and Labrador Family Division or the Provincial Court of Newfoundland and Labrador.
-A person who wants to adopt a child must make an application to the court closest to where they reside.
+Under this Act, every adoption is by order of either the Supreme Court of Newfoundland and Labrador, Trial Division (Family) or the Provincial Court of Newfoundland and Labrador.
+A person who wants to adopt a child must make an application to the court closest to where he or she resides.
 The person applying to adopt is called "the applicant".
-The adoption process requires that you complete all of the applicable forms and documents referenced in the Self-Help Kit as they will be needed to apply to court for an Adoption Order.
+The adoption process requires that you complete all of the applicable forms and documents referenced in the Self-Help Kit as they will be needed to apply to court for an Adoption

+Order.
 WHO MAY ADOPT?